NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 obj_loading both loads the vert position data and indices (to form unique particles per vertex position, see below) but also creates the particle data.
 So anytime a new obj is loaded this will be re-created, but most likely for this project the obj file will be the same, although would be cool to test with some other meshes, been careful of the hardcoded limitations / assumptions of it been a square piece of cloth tri mesh for this project.

+Cloth_Mesh will be re-created for each new obj file (most likely that won't occur as the assignment only deals with a single 2D plane cloth mesh) could also define seperate cloth_meshes for difference simulation scenarios (pinned corners, freefalling etc and switch between them based on GUI, oppose to modifying state of a single instance each time).

 ##### render() :

 Calls render on cloth_mesh but also renders the visualizer primitives for springs and particles based on if enabled in gui.